basit-devBE/simple_shell/README.md

 ## Getting Started

-To get started with Our ALX Shell Project, follow these steps:
+To get started with Our ALX Shell Project, follow the steps:

 1. Clone the repository to your local machine:
 ```